 Welcome to the beta version of the Health for All Advocacy Toolkit.

-This web tool will be launched widely in September 2021 in English, French, and Spanish; a downloadable PDF will also be made available later this year.
+This web tool will be updated and launched widely on 28 September 2021 in English, French, and Spanish; a downloadable PDF will also be made available later this year.

 For additional questions or comments, email email@example.com.